Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Resources & How to Apply

-For more details, please visit the County of Kauai Exemption/Tax Relief Information page
+Visit the County of Kauai Exemption/Tax Relief Information page

 Your state accepts digital and mailed applications